Commerzbank board meets amid leadership void after top resignations

 CEO and chair announced last week they would step down

-That followed a public campaign for change by a top investor, the U.S. private equity firm Cerberus.
+That followed a public campaign for change by a top investor, the U.S. private equity firm Cerberus, which holds a 5% stake in the bank.

-A top priority for the board is to identify a new chair before moving forward with a CEO search and restructuring, said the people, who spoke on condition of anonymity.
-But some obvious candidates for the seat have taken themselves out of the running, the people said.
+The board tasked a committee headed by Schmittmann to look for external candidates for both the CEO and supervisory board, the people said, adding that they are expected to vote on a new chairman at a meeting on Aug.
+3.

-The board is expected to rubber-stamp a recommendation to accept the resignation of CEO Martin Zielke, they added.
+As expected the board rubber-stamped a recommendation to accept Zielke's resignation by year-end.
+"Zielke has declared his willingness to continue to perform his duties until a successor has been appointed," Commerzbank said.

-Amid the leadership void, the bank has put on the back burner a debate about turnaround plans that would see 10,000 job cuts and 500 branch closures, the people said.
-That would be roughly every fourth job and half of its branches.
+A priority for some top investors was to identify a new chair before moving forward with a CEO search and restructuring.
+However, some obvious candidates for the chair already on the board have signalled they do not want the job, sources said.

 Stefan Wittmann, a union representative who sits on Commerzbank's supervisory board, told Deutschlandfunk radio on Wednesday that the bank cannot discuss strategy until the personnel questions are cleared up.